SouthGreenPlatform/culebrONT/docs/source/TOOLS.rst

 If an assembled molecule is circular, e.g. for bacteria (CIRCULAR=True), this molecule is tagged and will be treated specially in pipeline.
 We implemented tagging and rotation of circular molecule before each racon polishing step, and we fixing start position on circular genome.
 This is efficient when multiple genome alignments are envisaged.

-* If Circularisation (CIRCULAR=True) step is choosen, the *--plasmids* option on Flye is activated.
+* If Circularisation (CIRCULAR=True) step is chosen, the *--plasmids* option on Flye is activated.
-* *Ciclator* is used to circularise assembly from Canu.
+* *Ciclator* is used to circularise assembly from Canu, Raven, Smartdenovo et Raven.
 Circlator will attempt to identify each circular sequence and output a linearised version from each of them.
 * Circularisation for Miniasm is already performed by minipolish.

 Included tools :

 * Circlator version >= 1.5.5 https://github.com/sanger-pathogens/circlator